FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2021-2-13-What-Is-Ransomware?.md

 ### Back that A:\SS up

 Unlike in the real world, having two of something very unique is trivial in cyber space.
 I can easily copy sensitive documents or entire hard drives of information and put it somewhere else.
-I cannot do this with a unique historical artifact for example.
+I cannot do this with a historical artifact for example.
 Having a backup of your files can make the difference between complete ruin and a simple system reimaging.
 Of course, backing up your files has more applications than just a reaction against ransomware.
 Part of having good cyber hygeine is keeping the availibility of your systems high.
-This way way if run an organization for example and you are hit with ransomware, you can easily reimage and transfer the backup(s) to the machine(s) involved.
+This way way if you run an organization and are hit with ransomware, you can easily reimage and transfer the backup(s) to the machine(s) involved.

 Whether you choose to use a physical backup or cloud, you should make sure those are kept properly secure: